NightCat10759/TicTacToeByJava/README.md

 * board:
-  * in the begining on game.you will see left side has a empty board with "-",and right side has a board which is a position hint.
+  * at the begining of the game.you will see left side has a empty board with "-",and right side has a board which is a position hint.

 * try agin: